QubesOS/qubes-doc/external/configuration-guides/vpn.md

 ----------------------------------------------------------------

 This method is more involved than the one above, but has anti-leak features that also make the connection _fail closed_ should it be interrupted.
-It has been tested with Fedora 23 and Debian 8 templates.
+It has been tested with Fedora 30 and Debian 10 templates.

+Before proceeding, you will need to download a copy of your VPN provider's configuration file(s) and have your VPN login information handy.

-1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.
+1. Create a new VM, name it, choose "provides network", and choose a color and template.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)